1sLand99/LibcoreSyscall/attic/shellcode.md

 ```

-## Runtime-Time Known Data
+## Readonly Data

 To make things easier, the shellcode should only have a `.text` section,
 and no `.data`/`.bss`/`.rodata`/`.got`/`.plt` sections.
-Let's fill the runtime-known data in the `.text` section from the Java side.
+The readonly data in the `.text` section can be populated from Java side at runtime.

 ```c